 J-2 dependents and F-1 and J-1's who have become "residents for tax purposes," are required to pay in to Social Security and Medicare taxes.
 If Social Security and Medicare taxes are withheld from your paycheck in error, you can obtain a refund by following the instructions in IRS Publication 519.

 A Social Security card is required for everyone who works in the U.S., even non-immigrants.
 On the card, will be a unique Social Security Number (SSN) that you will keep for life.
 You will need the number for many purposes in the U.S. including employment and paying taxes.
 A Social Security card is not a work permit.
 Visit the Social Security Administration's web site for more information at http://www.ssa.gov/

 Who is eligible to apply for a Social Security Number?

-- F-1 students with a job offer letter and work permission
+- F-1 students with a job offer letter and/or work permission

-- J-1 students with a job offer and a work permit from their DS-2019 sponsor
+- J-1 students with a job offer and a work permission from their DS-2019 sponsor

 - J-1 visiting scholars

 - J-2 dependents with work permission from the USCIS (EAD)

 - Individuals with other types of immigration status allowing employment